Last uncounted ballots: Moore can’t close 20,000-vote loss

 - Here's what we know — and don't know — about Amtrak train derailment near Olympia WATCH

+A telephone and email message to Moore’s campaign was not immediately returned Wednesday.

+Counties on Friday will submit the tallies for 22,780 write-in votes cast on Dec.
+12. However, most of those are expected to go to other people and not Jones and Moore, whose names were on the ballot.

-Moore has sent out fundraising emails to supporters asking for donations to fund a fraud investigation.
+Moore has sent out subsequent emails asking for donations to help investigate what he called reports of voter fraud and other irregularities” at the polls.

+Speaking at a Dec.
+13 press conference in Birmingham, Jones said it was time for Moore to “do the right thing” and concede.